rtxanson/minneapolis-health-birth-statistics/README.md

 ![Sample map](https://raw.githubusercontent.com/rtxanson/minneapolis-health-birth-statistics/master/README.png "Sample map")

-[See a sample map](http://goo.gl/yCJ7Sb) highlighting adequacy of care during pregnancy, by neighborhood.
+[See a sample map](http://goo.gl/yCJ7Sb) on highlighting adequacy of care during pregnancy, by neighborhood.
+Be sure to click the neighborhoods for an infobox containing more data.

 ## Cleanup